Our AHSGR Chapter’s Purpose

 The Chapter has members who are active in personal research and can provide expertise and support to those who wish to explore German-Russian Research.
 For anyone wishing information regarding former German-Russian settlements please contact the chapter.

-UNSER LEUTE: SETTLERS IN NORTHERN ILLINOIS - now in its 3rd printing has eighty-nine pages of Surnames of Germans from Russia.
+Unser Leute: Settlers in Northern Illinois, now in its 3rd printing, has 89 pages of surnames of Germans from Russia.
 Extracted from the churches in the Volga German communities in the Townships of Jefferson, Proviso and Thorton in Cook County, Illinois.
 The amount of information that was available from church records many entries include birth and death dates, names of children, other relatives, birth place, emigration date and burial location.

 Churches researched include: